In 2015, the NSW State Govt announced the Sydney Metro City and Southwest project (part of the wider Sydney Metro line).

 Crows Nest Overstation Development

-Blues Point temporary site Extended Use
+Blues Point temporary tunnel access site

 In July 2020, Sydney Metro extended the usage of the Blues Point temporary site by an additional 12 months.
 The site is used in the under-harbour tunnel fit out work between Barangaroo and Victoria Cross stations.